MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Start-MgServicePrincipalSynchronizationJob.md

 Use the start job only when the job is currently paused or in quarantine.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Start-MgBetaServicePrincipalSynchronizationJob](/powershell/module/Microsoft.Graph.Beta.Applications/Start-MgBetaServicePrincipalSynchronizationJob?view=graph-powershell-beta)

 ## SYNTAX

 ### Start (Default)